List of sports events affected by the new virus from China

 SOCCER

-Asian Champions League: Matches involving Chinese clubs Guangzhou Evergrande, Shanghai Shenhua, and Shanghai SIPG postponed to April-May.
+Asian Champions League: Matches involving Chinese clubs Guangzhou Evergrande, Shanghai Shenhua and Shanghai SIPG postponed to April-May.
 Beijing FC allowed to play from Feb.
-18.
+18. Matches involving South Korean clubs Jeonbuk Hyundai Motors, Suwon Samsung Bluewings and FC Seoul to be played with no spectators from March 3.
+Matches involving Iranian clubs Esteghlal, Persepolis, Shahr Khodro, Sepahan on March 2-3 postponed.

+Europa League: Inter Milan vs. Ludogorets on Feb.
+27 behind closed doors.

 Asian women's Olympic qualifying Group B tournament relocated from Wuhan to Sydney from Feb.
 3-13.
 China vs. South Korea playoff on March 11 moved from China to Sydney.